-Clas Ohlson's shareholders elect the Board of Directors annually at the Annual General Meeting.
+Clas Ohlson's shareholders elect the Board of Directors annually at the AGM.
 The Board comprises eight members, including the CEO, who are elected by the AGM.
-In addition to these members, the Board includes two representatives and two deputies for the trade-union organisations in the company.
+In addition to these members, the Board includes two representatives and one deputy for the trade-union organisations in the company.
 These individuals are elected by their own organisations.

 The Board fulfils the independence requirement of the Code.
-All members, with the exception of Björn Haid, Edgar Rosenberger, Klas Balkow and Göran Sundström, are deemed independent in relation to the company, executive management and major shareholders.
-Clas Ohlson strives towards diversity, compricing to over time have an equal distribution of men and women on the Board.
-Gender distribution on the Board among the members elected by the AGM in the past financial year was five men (62.5 per cent) and three women (37.5 per cent).
-In the preceding year, the corresponding distribution was six men (66.7 per cent) and three women (33.3 per cent).
-Göran Sundström (representing the owner-family Tidstrand) were elected to the Board of Directors at the 2014 AGM.
+All members, with the exception of Mathias Haid, Klas Balkow and Göran Sundström, are deemed independent in relation to the company, executive management and major shareholders.
+Clas Ohlson strives towards diversity, compricing to over time have an equal distribution of men and women in the Board.
+Gender distribution in the Board among the members elected by the AGM in the past financial year was five men (62.5 per cent) and three women (37.5 per cent).
+In the preceding year, the corresponding distribution was five men (62.5 per cent) and three women (37.5 per cent).
+Mathias Haid and Göran Näsholm were elected to the Board of Directors at the 2015 AGM.